 It's another title McGill guide was taken due to the initial publication that was released in McGill Law Journal more than thirty years ago.
 These days we are using its eighth edition.
 We will talk about its improvements and changes later.
 But what you should realize completely is that all law schools, courts, law journals, and practitioners in Canada are using this style on a regular basis and made it a legal citation in Canada.

-Students all over the world are familiar with it as a Canadian legal citation guide that serves as Canadian referencing guide regarding various sources.
+Students all over the world are familiar with it as a Canadian legal citation guide that serves as a set of different versions of Canadian referencing guides regarding various sources.
 It can be government documents, jurisprudence, legislation, and even books with journals.
 Best known as a legal citation Canada guide, McGill legal citation style also has brief sections to use with foreign sources.
 It is used in the US and UK.
-Sometimes even in international purposes.
+Sometimes even for international purposes.
 There are three main fields guide McGill can be applied to:

 - In-text citations;

 In-text citations and footnotes